THE FOUNDERDoctor Francis LEFEBURE

 The result of his meditations in the Army was a book: Homologies, the Analogies of the Microcosm and Macrocosm, which he considered to be his best work on an intellectual level.
 It is basically an extension of the theory of symmetry, the same path that academic science would take, more than 40 years later, with the study of ‟Fractals” and ‟Internal Homothecy”.

-After leaving the Army, Dr Lefebure decided to follow his lifetime vocation and started a degree in Biology, then taught science.
-But, being married, he had to accept a position as a school hygienics doctor.
+After leaving the Army, Dr. LEFEBURE decided to follow his lifetime vocation and started a degree in Biology, then taught science.
+But, being married, he had to accept a position as a school hygienic doctor.

-He nevertheless continued his research and created the association ‛Homosophy’ (the Wisdom of Similarities), thus creating the first groups for the study of initiatory techniques, in 1945.
-While bringing up his three children, he spent his spare time writing another book, ‟The Power of Christianity” to prove that Christianity was built on exercises that were later withdrawn and to demonstrate that non-violence is the best means of defense.
+He nevertheless continued his research and created the association ‛Homosophy’ (the Wisdom of Similarities), thus creating the first groups for the study of initiatic techniques, in 1945.
+While bringing up his three children, he spent his spare time writing another book, ‟The Power of Christianism” to prove that Christianism was built on exercises that were later withdrawn and to demonstrate that non-violence is the best means of defense.